Skip to content

 Does Allegheny College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Allegheny College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.34%, well above the typical college.
-Access is narrower — only about 3.7% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
+Allegheny College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.34%, well above the typical college.
+Access is narrower: only about 3.7% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
 Among bottom-quintile students who attend, roughly 35.9% go on to reach the top of the income ladder.
-The median family income of students sits near $102,800, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $102,800, a snapshot of the campus's socioeconomic mix.

 1.34%